rec/hardback/README.rst

 So we're going to have to intersperse the metadata block within all the other blocks periodically if we really want something that can be partially reconstructed!

+Update - this is done: the metadata blocks appear in varying locations on each page so even a hole were punched through the book, some copy of the metadata would probably survive.

 Also, "raw" formats like RAW and AIFF are much preferable for this sort of archival activity because compressed formats dramatically magnify the effect of